There are two different kinds of spending limits, though the rules are the same for both

 - Netflix authorizes $13 at 7:00 AM on May 25.

-- If Netflix attempts to authorize $13 on June 21 it will decline, because it exceeds the card's monthly spending limit and it is not within the 6-day buffer period.
+- If Netflix attempts to authorize $13 on June 21 it will decline, because it exceeds the virtual card's monthly spending limit and it is not within the 6-day buffer period.

 - If Netflix attempts to authorize $13 on or after 7:00 AM on June 22, it will be approved because it is within the 30 days minus 6-day buffer time period.